-To be able to claim or handle someone’s Spanish estate if they died without a will, you will need to apply for a grant of probate.
+To claim or handle someone’s Spanish estate if they died without a will, you must apply for a grant of probate.
 EU citizens can generally apply for such a grant in their own country.
 Again, these too must be translated and then legalized or apostilled before you can present them to a public notary in Spain to claim your inheritance.
-Your lawyer will also be able to request a statement from the Central Registry of Spanish Wills that the testator had no will in Spain.
+Your lawyer can also request a statement from the Central Registry of Spanish Wills that the testator had no will in Spain.

 - Legalized passport copy